facebook/zstd/CONTRIBUTING.md

     * Ensure CI tests pass:
         * Before sharing anything to the community, make sure that all CI tests pass on your local fork.
         See our section on setting up your CI environment for more information on how to do this.
+        * Ensure that static analysis passes on your development machine.
+See the Static Analysis section below to see how to do this.
     * Create a pull request:
         * When you are ready to share you changes to the community, create a pull request from your branch to facebook:dev.
 You can do this very easily by clicking 'Create Pull Request' on your fork's home